iwanders/micro_hap/README.md

 - A pairing is effectively an exchange of public keys, after which a session is established through pair verify.

 ## Todo
+- Clean up error handling.
+- Correctly return HAP errors.
+- Figure out how values that proactively change work (like temperature sensor), how to notify?
 - When the state on the accessory changes, it is supposed to increment the global state number.
 - The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.
+- Add periodic 'service' method to handle global state and advertisement.
 - Clear the session, pair_verify and pair_setup on disconnect, currently it requires a powercycle to reset state.
 - Numerous comments starting with `// NONCOMPLIANCE` where I ignored something that should probably be handled.
 - Any errors currently drop the request instead of returning the correct HAP error code.